trxe/polars_bson/README.md

 1. Either streaming or SIMD to improve performance
 1. Using options for controlling `infer_schema_len`, `n_threads` etc.

+> WARNING: The interface for `BsonReader` is still WIP as well.
+> Subject to changes in architecture.

 ## Sample Usage

 ```rs